bigscience-workshop/petals/README.md

 🔒 Hosting a server does not allow others to run custom code on your computer.
 Learn more about security [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).

 💬 See [FAQ](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-server) to learn how to use multple GPUs, restart the server on reboot, etc. If you have any issues or feedback, ping us in [our Discord](https://discord.gg/D9MwApKgWa)!

+🏆 If you host 10+ blocks, we show your or your company's name (or link) on the [swarm monitor](https://health.petals.dev) as a way to say thanks!
+The name can be specified with `--public_name YOUR_NAME`.

 ### Check out tutorials, examples, and more